marko-js/cli/README.md

 # Component testing

 Marko DevTools includes a testing framework (built on top of [mocha](https://mochajs.org/)) that targets UI components built using Marko or Marko Widgets.
-Each UI component is expected to have a `test/` directory that consists of one or more JavaScript test files with a name in any of the following formats:
+Each UI component may include test files alongside components or in a `test/` directory that consists of one or more JavaScript test files with a name in any of the following formats:

 - `test.js` - runs only in the browser
 - `test.server.js` _or_ `test-server.js` - runs only on the server